Pontiac Safari: Other uses of name

-Grand Safari (1971-1978)
+Grand Safari (1971–1978)

-From 1971 to 1978, the Grand Safari served as the top-trim B-body station wagon.
-From 1971 to 1976, the model line was derived from the Pontiac Grand Ville sedan, featuring standard exterior woodgrain trim (some examples had the trim deleted).
-The largest vehicles ever sold by Pontiac, the first-generation Grand Safari station wagons were counterparts of the Buick (Electra) Estate and the Oldsmobile Custom Cruiser wagons.
+For 1971, the Pontiac Grand Safari was introduced, serving as the station wagon of the Pontiac Grand Ville.
+Slotted above the Catalina-based Safari, the model line was distinguished by its exterior woodgrain trim (a few examples were produced with it deleted).
+The counterpart of the Buick Estate and the Oldsmobile Custom Cruiser, the first-generation Grand Safari would be the largest vehicle ever sold by Pontiac.

-For 1977, the Grand Safari was downsized alongside the rest of the B-body model line; following the discontinuation of the Grand Ville, the Grand Safari now served as the Bonneville station wagon.

-For 1979, to reduce brand confusion, the Grand Safari was renamed the Bonneville Safari (effectively returning to the name of its 1970 predecessor).
+For 1977, the Grand Safari was downsized alongside the rest of the B-body model line.
+As Pontiac discontinued the Grand Ville, the Grand Safari now served as the Bonneville station wagon.
+In an effort to reduce branding confusion, Pontiac renamed the model line as the Bonneville Safari for 1979 (effectively returning to the name of its 1970 predecessor).

-Sunbird Safari (1987-1988)
+Sunbird Safari (1987–1988)

-For the front-wheel drive J-platform, Sunbird station wagons were renamed Sunbird Safaris from 1987 to 1988.
-In contrast to its full-size and mid-size namesakes, the Sunbird Safari was not offered with exterior woodgrain trim.
+For 1987, the Pontiac Sunbird station wagon was renamed the Sunbird Safari.
+In contrast to full-size and mid-size Safaris, the Sunbird Safari was not offered with exterior woodgrain trim.

-During the mid-1988 update of the model line, the Safari name was dropped from the Sunbird station wagon.
+Coinciding with the mid-1988 update of the model line, Pontiac dropped the Safari name from the Sunbird station wagon.

-6000 Safari (1987-1991)
+6000 Safari (1987–1991)

 For 1984, Pontiac introduced a station wagon bodystyle for the Pontiac 6000, replacing the previous Bonneville G station wagon as its mid-size offering.
 In 6000 LE trim, the model line was offered with optional exterior woodgrain trim.
 In 1987, the 6000 LE wagon was renamed the 6000 Safari, sharing the optional V6 of the 6000 STE.

+After 1991, the Pontiac 6000 was replaced by the Grand Prix (introduced as a four-door sedan for 1990), becoming the final Pontiac station wagon.

-GMC Safari (1985-2005)
+GMC Safari (1985–2005)

-From 1985 to 2005, GMC sold the GMC Safari mid-size van as a divisional counterpart of the Chevrolet Astro.
-The first (and currently, only) minivan sold by GMC, the Safari was introduced while Pontiac had placed the nameplate on hiatus, leading to both divisions to later use the nameplate concurrently.
-(GM would also do so with the Chevrolet Astro and GMC Astro).
+For 1985, the GMC Safari mid-size van was introduced as a divisional counterpart of the Chevrolet Astro.
+At the time, the Pontiac Safari nameplate had been on hiatus, leading to the concurrent usage of the name by both divisions from 1987 to 1989 (GM would also do so with the Chevrolet Astro and GMC Astro).

-Following its 1991 retirement by Pontiac, the Safari nameplate continued in use by GMC until the discontinuation of the model line after 2005.
+The first (and currently, only) minivan sold by GMC, the Safari van continued the usage of the nameplate until the 2005 discontinuation of the model line.